 Key Organizers: Shijian Yuan, Harbin Institute of Technology (China) firstname.lastname@example.org

 Gang Liu, Harbin Institute of Technology (China) email@example.com

 The 13th International Conference on the Technology of Plasticity was originally planned for July 2020 and is now set for July 2021, due to the global impact of COVID-19.
 A call for abstracts has reopened for the 2021 event.
-Abstracts must be submitted to ProgramMaster by September 1, 2020 to be considered for inclusion in the conference.
+Abstracts must be submitted to ProgramMaster by the extended deadline of November 15, 2020 to be considered for inclusion in the conference.

 If you have any questions regarding abstract submission, send an e-mail to TMS Programming Staff.

 Be the first to know about important updates to ICTP, including registration opening, housing details, and programming details.
 Click the button below and complete the short form if you are interested in receiving e-mail updates from TMS.

 Sign Up for Updates

 For more information about this meeting, please complete the meeting inquiry form or contact:

 You have not given TMS permission to send you society communications, such as event announcements, calls for abstracts, and notifications of TMS studies.